 Oh how things have changed.
 In December, the market was closed for 2 weeks in a row, due to it falling on Christmas and New Years.
 Those two weeks were just short of panik inducing.
 I can rely on my tiny but incredible neighborhood store for an amazing selection of organic produce, and even organic chicken.
 But meat?
 Not so much.
 While there are stores in San Francisco that carry grass fed meats, the selection is pretty dismal.
 And quite often the man behind the counter feels compelled to share his thoughts on grass fed meat, and how he believes it’s inferior.
 Those of you who know me can probably imagine how well that conversation goes.
 For those of you who don’t: I have no qualms about voicing my opinion.
 One of my pet peeves is when people are in a position to educate others, and miseducate them instead.
 Don’t even get me started.

 The farmers market in my neighborhood is a small one in the parking lot behind a mall.
 I visit 2-3 vendors there each week, and am able to purchase enough food for at least 4 days of the week.
-I always make a beeline for Fallon Hills for my beef, lamb, pork and eggs.
-I cannot even begin to tell you how happy it makes me to know where my food is coming from, and that the people running the business are genuinely good people.
-Also, when you buy your meat from a small ranch, they tend to have just about every part of the animal, so you get to try cuts you wouldn’t find in your super market.
-If you have the opportunity to develop a relationship with a local rancher, do so! *
+I always make a beeline for the local meat ranchers for my beef, lamb, pork and eggs.
+Being late often means that the cuts left at the market are the less common ones.
+Which can be a good thing!

-Take these lamb riblets, for example; braised with a Moroccan rub and finished with a pomegranate molasses glaze, either on a grill or in a hot oven, they’re a great alternative to beef or pork ribs.
+Take these lamb riblets, for example; I normally wouldn’t just jot them on my list.
+But… braised with a Moroccan rub and finished with a pomegranate molasses glaze, either on a grill or in a hot oven, they’re a great alternative to beef or pork ribs.

 Pomegranate Glazed Lamb Riblets